View courses in

 MET CS 535: Computer Networks

 The goal of this course is to provide students with the mathematical and practical background required in the field of data analytics.
-Starting with an introduction to probability and statistics, the R tool is introduced for statistical computing and graphics.
+Probability and statistics concepts will be reviewed as well as the R tool for statistical computing and graphics.
 Different types of data are investigated along with data summarization techniques and plotting.
 Data populations using discrete, continuous, and multivariate distributions are explored.
 Errors during measurements and computations are analyzed in the course.
 Confidence intervals and hypothesis testing topics are also examined.
 The concepts covered in the course are demonstrated using R. Laboratory Course.
-Prereq: MET CS 546 or equivalent knowledge, or instructor's consent.
+Prereq: MET CS546 and (MET CS520 or MET CS521), or equivalent knowledge, or instructor's consent.

-The goal of this course is to provide Computer Information Systems students with the mathematical fundamentals required for successful quantitative analysis of problems in the field of business computing.
+The goal of this course is to provide students with the mathematical fundamentals required for successful quantitative analysis of problems.
 The first part of the course introduces the mathematical prerequisites for understanding probability and statistics.
 Topics include combinatorial mathematics, functions, and the fundamentals of differentiation and integration.
 The second part of the course concentrates on the study of elementary probability theory, discrete and continuous distributions.
 Prereq: Academic background that includes the material covered in a standard course on college algebra or instructor's consent.
+For undergraduate students: This course may not be taken in conjunction with MET MA 213, only one of these courses will count toward degree program requirements.
+Students who have taken MET MA 113 as well as MET MA 123 will also not be allowed to count MET CS 546 towards degree requirements.

 This course provides an overview of the statistical tools most commonly used to process, analyze, and visualize data.
 Topics include simple linear regression, multiple regression, logistic regression, analysis of variance, and survival analysis.
 These topics are explored using the statistical package R, with a focus on understanding how to use and interpret output from this software as well as how to visualize results.
 In each topic area, the methodology, including underlying assumptions and the mechanics of how it all works along with appropriate interpretation of the results, are discussed.
 Concepts are presented in context of real world examples.
 Recommended Prerequisite: MET CS 544 or equivalent knowledge, or instructor's consent.